 Motion calendar will still commence at 8:45 a.m. and is extended to at least 9:30 a.m. to accommodate the extra time that may be needed for telephone conferencing.
 Please call in and have all parties on the line promptly at 8:45 a.m.
-Judge Ticktin will then call into each case as it appears on the online calendar.
+Judge Cheesman will then call into each case as it appears on the online calendar.
 Please be patient and continue to hold on the line until your case is called.

 Probate Ex-Parte Hearings

 Physical hearings for probate ex-parte have been suspended until further notice.
 Counsel and parties seeking ex-parte relief should continue to submit documents to the Court via Online Services System along with proposed orders.
 The case will be reviewed in the order in which it is received.
 For expedited review, submit a completed and correct Probate Checklist, as explained in detail in the Divisional Instructions for Division IB.
 DO NOT SCHEDULE EX-PARTE MATTERS FOR UMC, THE HEARING WILL BE CANCELLED.

 The parties should stipulate to the admissibility of evidence for which the admissibility is not reasonably contested.
 The parties shall provide copies of all intended exhibits, evidence or demonstratives to the Court in advance.
 If the evidence/exhibits are more than 20 pages it needs to be mailed or dropped off at the Courthouse (5) five days before the hearing.

-If witnesses will be called to give testimony, the Court requires that such appearances be pre-arranged with a teleconference provider as in paragraph 2 above or via video with an appropriate provider.
+If witnesses will be called to give testimony, the Court requires that such appearances be pre-arranged with a teleconference provider as set forth above or via video with an appropriate provider.
 Per Justice Canady's Administrative Order (3-13-2020) and Administrative Order (3-24-20), all rules of procedure, court orders and opinions applicable to court procedure that limit or prohibit the use of communication equipment for conducting proceedings by electronic means are suspended from the March 13, 2020 - April 17, 2020, or as provided by subsequent order.